JoseJX/analogue-pocket-patches/README.md

 This patch converts `Flintstones - King Rock Treasure Island (U,E)` to the `.pocket` format.

+This patch was updated to fix some graphical issues.
+(2022/05/16)

 ROM MD5: `25dfaca5120462af05532aaf4756776a`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/FlintstonesKingRock.ips).